How to use DNS over TCP to Prevent MiTM Attacks in Android & iOS Apps

 -

-Permit DNS over TCP Compatible With: Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more
+Permit DNS over TCP is compatible with: Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more.

 -